idaholab/moose/framework/doc/content/finite_volumes/fv_design.md

 along-side the MOOSE FE infrastructure.
-As a new set of systems being created after MOOSE has received powerful automatic differentiation (AD) support, the FV systems (at least initially) are only being created with AD support in mind, and non-AD (manual jacobian) versions will only be supported if a pressing need arises.
+As a new set of systems being created after MOOSE has received powerful automatic differentiation (AD) support, the FV systems (at least initially) are only being created with AD support in mind, and non-AD (manual Jacobian) versions will only be supported if a pressing need arises.

 ## Variables